meliksahturker/Turkish-NLP-Preprocessing-module/README.md

 https://github.com/busraoguzoglu

 Sentence Splitter and Tokenizer modules have 2 versions, rule-based and machine learning based.
+Machine Learning part contains Naive Bayes Classifier and Logistic Regression Classifier.
+We developed the Naive Bayes algorithm from scratch, but used sklearn implementation for Logistic Regression.

 Stop-Word eliminator has 2 versions, static and dynamic.
 Static one requires pre-defined stopwords, while dynamic one detects the stop-words choosing a threshold according to word frequency distribution, using second derivative(elbow rule) automatically.